-5. Avoidance/Minimization Measures
+B.5 Avoidance/Minimization Measures

-Table 2 shows that maximum daily construction emissions during peak construction activities would exceed the SCAQMD's regional threshold of NO_X emissions, during construction period.
+Table 2 shows that maximum daily construction emissions during peak construction activities would exceed the SCAQMD's regional threshold of $NO_X$ emissions during construction period; and Table 3 indicates that the maximum localized emissions could exceed the LSTs of NOx and particulates during the most intense days of construction activities in years 1 and 2 of construction period.
+Therefore, practices that would minimize air pollution must be employed during project construction.

 The project construction processes will comply with and adhere to all applicable rules and regulations, such as SCAQMD Rule 403 for fugitive dust control, Rule 1113 for control of VOC emissions from asphalt operations, and other pertinent requirements concerning the operation of construction equipment and dust control.
 Caltrans Standard Specifications for construction (Sections 10 and 18 [Dust Control] and Section 39-3.06 [Asphalt Concrete Plants]) will also be adhered to.
-Furthermore, Section 93.122(d)(2) of the EPA Transportation Conformity Rule requires that in PM10 and PM{2.5} nonattainment and maintenance areas (for which the SIPs identify construction-related fugitive dust as a contributor to the area problem), the RTIP should conduct the construction-related fugitive PM emission analysis.
+Furthermore, Section 93.122(d)(2) of the EPA Transportation Conformity Rule requires that in PM10 and PM2.5 nonattainment and maintenance areas (for which the SIPs identify construction-related fugitive dust as a contributor to the area problem), the RTIP should conduct the construction-related fugitive PM emission analysis.
 The 2003 PM10 and 2007 SIP AQMP emissions budgets for SCAB include the construction and unpaved road emissions.
+The 2008

-The 2008 RTIP PM10 and PM{2.5} regional emissions analysis includes the construction and unpaved road emissions for conformity finding.
+RTIP PM10 and PM2.5 regional emissions analysis includes the construction and unpaved road emissions for conformity finding.

-The LAHD has also developed Sustainable Construction Guidelines for reducing air emissions from all LAHD-sponsored construction projects, as shown on Attachment B. The Guidelines include the use of Best Management Practices (BMP) to reduce or eliminate environmental impacts from construction activities.
+The LAHD has developed Sustainable Construction Guidelines for Reducing Air Emissions (Construction Guidelines), which apply to all LAHD-sponsored construction projects, as shown on Attachment B. These guidelines include the use of Best Management Practices (BMP) to reduce or eliminate environmental impacts from construction activities.
 The applicable Caltrans and LAHD BMPs for project construction include the following measures.

 - AQ-1.
 Construction equipment shall be properly tuned and maintained in accordance with manufacturer's specifications. - AQ-2.
 During construction, trucks and vehicles in loading and unloading queues must be kept with their engines off when not in use for more than 5 minutes to reduce vehicle emissions.
 Construction activities shall be phased and scheduled to avoid emissions peaks, where feasible, and discontinued during second-stage smog alerts. - AQ-3.
 Where available, use electricity from power poles rather than temporary diesel- or gasoline-powered generators. - AQ-4.
 Construction activities that affect traffic flow on the arterial roadways shall be scheduled to off-peak hours to the extent possible.
-Additionally, construction trucks shall be directed away from congested streets or sensitive receptor areas.
+Additionally, construction trucks shall be directed away from congested streets or sensitive receptor areas. - AQ-5.

-- AQ-5.
 Where possible, enforce truck parking restrictions; provide on-site services to minimize truck traffic in or near residential areas, including services such as meal or cafeteria. - AQ-6.
 Apply water or dust palliative to the site and equipment as frequently as necessary to control fugitive dust emissions. - AQ-7.
-Use low-sulfur fuel in all construction equipment as provided in California Code of Regulations Title 17, Section 93114.
+As part of the Port's commitment to implement its Construction Guidelines, the proposed project construction would employ all applicable control measures included in the guidelines.
+Project heavy-duty construction equipment would meet the EPA Tier 2 or better non-road engine emission standards, use clean fuels such as ultra-low sulfur fuel and would be equipped with diesel oxidation catalysts and particulate filters. - AQ-8.
+Following the LAHD Construction Guidelines, when construction activities are planned within 1,000 feet of sensitive receptors (defined as schools, playgrounds, day care centers, and hospitals), the construction contractor shall notify each of these receptor sites in writing at least 30 days before construction activities begin.